kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 speed: Speed = calculate_speed(25, chainring=56)
 ```

-Here we follow PEP8 guidelines of not putting space in the keyword arguments.
-But notice that you do not need to follow the sequence of the arguments anymore when you provide the name of the argument.
-Python will match the name of the arguments.
-This also implies that you can only put the optional arguments at the back of the compulsory arguments.
-Notice that we have change the sequence of the arguments by putting `cadence` to the first argument in our function definition.
-This is needed because for Python will supply the actual arguments based on its position in the function header.
-In our case, 25 is the first argument and Python will feed into the first argument in the function header, which is `cadence`.
-On the other hand, since the rest of the arguments are optionals, they need not be supplied with any actual arguments.
-You can supply only the arguments that you know is different from the default values.
-But now, Python does not know which optional arguments you are supplying, so in this case, you need to give the name of the argument.
-This why it is also called as keyword arguments.
+In the code, we follow PEP8 guidelines by avoiding spaces in keyword arguments.
+However, notice that you no longer need to follow the sequence of arguments when providing values for them.
+Python will match the argument names automatically.
+This also means that optional arguments must appear after compulsory arguments in the function definition.

+In our case, we've changed the order of the arguments by placing cadence as the first argument in the function definition.
+This is necessary because Python assigns actual arguments based on their position in the function header.
+For example, when we pass 25 as the first argument, Python will assign it to cadence.

+On the other hand, since the rest of the arguments are optional, they don't need to be supplied with actual values.
+You can only provide values for the arguments that differ from their default values.
+However, since Python can't determine which optional arguments you're supplying, you need to specify their names.
+This is why they are also called keyword arguments.

 ## Identifying Input, Output and Process of a Problem